Range-rating heating appliances can help reduce boiler cycling, keep the appliance cooler, and more efficient and generally prolong its life.

 Note; requires a cooler day if possible, as your system may need to run too hot to complete the task.

 The 24°c we are targetting is to emulate the hyperthetical differential between an external temperature of -3°c and the internal temperature of 21°c.
 Perhaps your area dictates an outside temp of -2°c and your comfort temperature is 20°c, if so adjust to a 22°c differential.

-So if it was curently 5°c outside temperature, you would set your internal temp to at least 30°c.
-When you achieve 29°c indoors note your flow temperature once it’s plateaued and maintaining 29°c.
+So if it was currently 5°c outside temperature, you would set your internal temp to at least 30°c.
+When you achieve 29°c indoors note your flow temperature once it's plateaued and maintain 29°c.
 If your flow temperature was 72oc, then we would deduct your differential between the design outdoor temp (-3°c) and your actual current outdoor temp (5°c), which is 8°c, from this flow temperature.
-This gives 64°c, and means we would require 64°c flow temperature at –3°c.
+This gives 64°c and means we would require 64°c flow temperature at –3°c.

 You can then also set your max flow temp at 64°c or perhaps a bit higher to allow some responsiveness or improve your basic WC curve.

 If you are working on a heat-only boiler, or system boiler where it cannot tell the difference between heating demand and hot water, please note that doing this may make cylinder reheat times suffer.

 We don’t expect many will be going around doing this on every job by any means, but doing it at least once or twice, perhaps in your own house will help to learn actual real-life heating loads of properties in comparison to theoretical or rule of thumb.
 And in the case of method 2 also help engineers understand just how cool they can run their systems to maximise comfort and efficiency.
 It will hopefully help engineers question specking oversized boilers, helps you understand the importance of good modulation, and gives a good insight into the theory of how heating works